fuckcqcs/fuckcqcs/README.md

 - What's your purpose to do this?
     -  As a programmer, I naturally thought about other vaccines batches after one type of vaccine was reported fake.
     -  But when I tried to access their website, their website was shout down.
 I could only search manually.
-    -  And then kept the key words of seaching to prepare for the future.
+    -  And then kept the key words of searching to prepare for the future.
 - Did you use the robot to access the data?
     -  No!
 I searched and downloaded them manually, and I used script to process them.
     -  All the data comes from the government website(such as CDC).